 How to create a simple and better Organisation Structure?

-- Start with the current state.
-Understand who are the people and what roles do they play in the organisation.
+- Understand who are the people and what roles do they play in the organisation.
 Of course, there would be more ambiguity and the diagram will be vague.

 - Create a future state or required structure based on your long term, short term goals and business plan.